-- i.
-The panel can determine that: - a.
-The decision made at the Formal Stage of the procedure will be upheld and reasons for that decision will be provided; and a Completion of Procedures letter included;
+- The panel can determine that: - The decision made at the Formal Stage of the procedure will be upheld and reasons for that decision will be provided; and a Completion of Procedures letter included.

-b.
-The decision made at the Formal Stage will not be upheld and the Review Panel will decide upon a new outcome and remedies;
+The decision made at the Formal Stage will not be upheld and the Review Panel will decide upon a new outcome and remedies.

-c.
 The evidence is such that the Panel deem a full Appeal Review Hearing is necessary and you and the Investigating Officer / EC Panel Chair will be invited to present your views / evidence.

-10.7 Full Panel Hearing
+11.7 Full Panel Hearing

-- i.
-You will be notified of the date and arrangements for the Review Panel meeting at least five working days before the meeting.
-The following will also be undertaken: - a.
-You will be asked whether you will be accompanied at the hearing (please see section 4); - b.
-You will be asked whether you wish to call any witnesses to the hearing.
-The Chair will determine whether the witnesses are appropriate and if so, it is then your responsibility to provide contact details to the Panel Secretary in order that the witnesses can be invited: - c.
-The Chair will determine which members of staff are required to attend the Panel meeting to provide evidence and the staff members will be notified at least five working days prior to the meeting.

-- ii.
-The following documentation will be shared: - a.
-The original Academic Appeal Form and any accompanying evidence; - b.
-Your module(s) results sheet(s) and a timeline of the events leading to the appeal; - c.
-The Review Stage Academic Appeal Form and any accompanying evidence; - d.
-The Investigating Officer's or EC Appeal Chair's report (where applicable); - e.
-The Formal Stage outcome letter and notes of considerations; - f.
-Copies of any relevant programme handbooks and procedures; - g.
-Any other documentation requested by the Chair of the Review Pane.
+- You will be notified of the date and arrangements for the Review Panel meeting at least five working days before the meeting.
+The following will also be undertaken: - You will be asked whether you will be accompanied at the hearing (please see section 4). - You will be asked whether you wish to call any witnesses to the hearing.
+The Chair will determine whether the witnesses are appropriate and if so, it is then your responsibility to provide contact details to the Panel Secretary in order that the witnesses can be invited. - The Chair will determine which members of staff are required to attend the Panel meeting to provide evidence and the staff members will be notified at least five working days prior to the meeting. - The following documentation will be shared: - o The original Academic Appeal Form and any accompanying evidence. - o Your module(s) results sheet(s) and a timeline of the events leading to the appeal. - o The Review Stage Academic Appeal Form and any accompanying evidence. - o The Investigating Officer's or EC Appeal Chair's report (where applicable). - The Formal Stage outcome letter and notes of considerations. - Copies of any relevant programme handbooks and procedures. - o Any other documentation requested by the Chair of the Review Pane.